sasjs/docs/admin-guide/admin-overview.md

 # Admin Guide - Overview

-This application was built on the [SASjs](https://github.com/sasjs) framework - which provides an opinionated (consistent) approach for building and deploying applications on the SAS Platforms.
+This application was built on the [SASjs](https://github.com/sasjs) framework - which provides an opinionated (consistent) approach for building and deploying applications on SAS Platforms.

 SASjs apps have three major server-side components: